 Belli is the most snuggly muffin you'll ever meet.
 Two adopters gave up on her, but that's not because she was a bad dog.
 She just needed help to feel secure.
 In the months that we searched for an adopter, Belli always had a way to sabotage our plans.
 I think she was doing her best to be sure we kept her forever.
 Thankfully, she eventually achieved near-perfect health and behavior.
 She's the official "Cat Tattler" of Luckydog Sanctuary and the guardian of the pack.

-Tino had spent most of his money on vet bills for chronic issues.
-He had little left when things got reallyserious but he wasn't ready for the rainbow bridge.
-Over a year ago, we started him on DMSO and colloidal silver.
-His pancreas, liver, and kidneys seemed to breathe a sigh of relief and have been working ever since.
-Within weeks, his cataracts were dissolved.
+Tino had spent most of his money on vet bills for chronic eye, liver, and kidney issues.
+He had little money or life left when he was 14 and also developed pancreatitis.
+Though he'd been sick for a while, he wasn't ready for the rainbow bridge.
+In June of 2020 we started him on a simple solution of DMSO and colloidal silver.
+His pancreas, liver, and kidneys seemed to breathe a sigh of relief within hours.
+His appetite returned the next morning.
+Within weeks, his cataracts were almost gon which gives us an idea of the internal healing that also took place.
+He had a good appetite and good quality of life for another year and half.
+We just got word that he passed away and we are heartbroken.
 See the Heal Thy Pet Page for before and after of Tino's eyes.

 Little Boy was insecure, but so very sweet when he came out of the shelter.
 He's found confidence being part of a pack.
 He is a very special boy with special needs, but we aren't going to talk about those.
 He's doing great on his holistic regimen.
 He'll be a lifetime sanctuary resident so he can continue to receive immune-bosting care.
 Smoo Ching and Belli are head-over-heels in love with him, so he's happy here.